ts-type-makeup/superstruct-ts-transformer/README.md

 ## ⚠️ Current limitations ⚠️

-Please read this carefully as you may miss it and be really dissappointed afterwards
+Please read this carefully as you may miss it and be really disappointed afterward

 ### You can't use babel-only transpilation